caprijopi-alt/ppe-detection-yolov8/README.md

 - **Code:** MIT — see [`LICENSE`](LICENSE)
 - **Dataset:** `construction-safety-gsnvb`, Roboflow-100 benchmark, **CC BY 4.0**.
 Attribution
   retained; forked into `caprijopi-hotmail-com` and used unmodified at v1.
 No images of our own and no client site photography are included.
+A frozen export is republished as a release asset under the same CC BY 4.0 terms so the notebooks run without credentials; see §3 and `docs/governance_checklist.md` §2.
 - **Weights:** fine-tuned from Ultralytics YOLOv8, licensed **AGPL-3.0**.
 Distribution or networked deployment of `best.pt`, or of code importing `ultralytics`, carries AGPL-3.0 obligations unless an Ultralytics Enterprise Licence is obtained.